steadylearner/docker-examples/hash/README.md

 1. Use gRPC and make two separate services with it for [user, product] and products.
 Then, deploy them with docker containers.

-2. When user send GET request to /product return products(With "x-user-id" header, conditionally give Birthday 0.05, Blackfirday 0.1 discount).
+2. When users send GET request to /product, return products.
+When it was sent with "x-user-id" header, conditionally give Birthday 5%, Blackfirday 10% discount.

-3. **product service** should work without user gRPC service also.
+3. **product gRPC service** should work without user service also.

 ## Development Process